new-church/sc-www/content/news/art-classes.md

 Due to Covid lockdown in Sydney being extended, the art classes will start a fortnight later on July 27th.

-We are offering live in-person art classes at the Swedenborg Centre to four people, as well as for anyone else on Zoom.
+We are offering live in-person art classes at the Swedenborg Centre to four people, plus an unlimited number of people on Zoom.
 Live participation is offered to the first four people who sign up (booking required, $5 per class), while Zoom attendees can participate for free (no booking required for ZOom use).
 For bookings and further enquiries, please email info@swedenborg.com.au